susukin0/shebang.io/README.md

     Shebang has newsboat, (you can configure it) that notifies you some basic global news once in a while.

+    Click on [u] to update your system with one click

     You may want to take a look at .config/openbox/autostart for some personal customizations.